 No disrespect to the great Hugo Weaving, but David Bowie would've been an awesome Elrond.
 Bowie was already the Goblin King in "Labyrinth," and would've fit right into the world of "The Lord of the Rings."
 But, in one of Hollywood's many "what ifs," he wasn't cast in the franchise at all.

-Dominic Monaghan, who played Merry, is now promoting Season 3 of his Travel Channel show, "Wild Things With Dominic Monaghan," and he talked to the Huffington Post about Bowie's LOTR audition:
+"Wild Things With Dominic Monaghan," and he talked to the Huffington Post about Bowie's LOTR audition:

 "I was at the Hubbard's, which is a pretty notorious casting agency office in London, doing an audition for 'Lord of the Rings,' and when it ended I went over and talked to John Hubbard, who was running the audition, and he said, 'Hey, it went really well.
 You should wait around for 5 or 10 mins.
 We'll give you some feedback.'
 I thought, 'Oh, OK, cool, and I sat in the reception office.
 As I was reading a magazine waiting, David Bowie came in and signed his little list and went in.
 And I'm assuming he read for Gandalf.
 I can't think of anything else he would've read for.
 He may have read for something else, but I'm a huge David Bowie fan, and I was lucky enough to know his son now so just seeing him in person was pretty special to me."

 According to HuffPost, online rumors suggested Bowie was gunning for Elrond, not Ian McKellen's Gandalf, but either way.
 You never know who's going to walk into a casting agency!